Notable People

 The story became internationally known after the works were found in 2018 during demolition work.

-What made the discovery exceptional was not simply the number of objects, though that was striking.
+What made the discovery exceptional was more than the number of objects, though that was striking.
 It was the integrity of the cache.
 The Jewish Museum in Prague described it as an authentic imprint of the artist's studio.
 The work had not been filtered through decades of selective collecting, war damage, or market sorting.
 It arrived in a concentrated body.

 That gives Kauders something many lost artists never get back: density.

 Instead of one or two survivals standing in for an entire life, museums and viewers now have enough material to see range, development, and repetition.
-Te Papa's collection notes and The Jewish Museum's catalogue text both emphasize that the works are intimate, vibrant, and rooted in a recognizable artistic intelligence.
-They do not read like relics alone.
-They read like art.
+Te Papa's collection notes and The Jewish Museum's catalogue text both emphasize that the works are intimate, color-rich, and rooted in a recognizable artistic intelligence.
+They read as art, not as relics alone.

 Her afterlife now belongs to institutions that can keep the argument going